SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 ## You're all set!
 You should now have a working version of Membership Essentials!
+Check out Post-Installation Considerations for details on addition configuration you may want to make to ensure alignment with your organization.

 <footer>
    <a href="https://github.com/SFDO-Community-Sprints/MembershipSchemaAndBenefits-Documentation/edit/main/docs/Getting-Started/Installing.md" style="font-size: smaller;">Edit this page on GitHub.</a>